Training Dynamics Impact Post-Training Quantization Robustness: Introduction

-\looseness -1 Generally, quantization maps models trained with high-precision formats to lower-precision representations, with different algorithms looking to minimize errors introduced by the loss in precision.
-Common strategies to preserve performance involve scaling \citep{xiao2024smoothquantaccurateefficientposttraining}, rotating \citep{ashkboos_quarot_2024}, grouping \citep{awq}, or indexing in codebooks \citep{tseng_quip_2024}, and commonly used formulas for this conversion process are GPTQ and AWQ \citep{frantar_gptq_2023, awq, tseng_quip_2024}, unlocking low-bit primitive throughput and memory gains during inference not only through strong quantization strategies, but also through specialized kernels that support fast inference on quantized models. \looseness -1 However, despite the widespread use of post-training quantization (PTQ) in all layers of the model community from model providers to practitioners, there is still a limited understanding of the principles that govern the brittleness of quantization, i.e. the \emph{ease} with which different models can be quantized and what error rates to expect.
+Generally, quantization maps models trained with high-precision formats to lower-precision representations.
+Common strategies to preserve performance involve scaling \citep{xiao2024smoothquantaccurateefficientposttraining}, rotating \citep{ashkboos_quarot_2024}, grouping \citep{awq}, or indexing in codebooks \citep{tseng_quip_2024}.
+GPTQ and AWQ \citep{frantar_gptq_2023, awq, tseng_quip_2024} unlock low-bit primitive throughput and memory gains during inference not only through strong quantization strategies, but also through specialized kernels that support fast inference on quantized models.
+However, despite the widespread use of PTQ in all layers of the community, from model providers to practitioners, there is still a limited understanding of the principles that govern the brittleness of quantization, i.e. the \emph{ease} with which different models can be quantized and what error rates to expect.
 Recent efforts to study quantization in \citet{kumar_scaling_2024} and \citet{ouyang_low-bit_2024} suggest that PTQ becomes less effective for LLMs as training progresses, arguing that the number of training tokens relative to model size is a central factor in quantization sensitivity.
 Consequently, as datasets inevitably grow larger \citep{brown_language_2020}, they expect degradation to become more severe, ultimately questioning whether post-training quantization remains viable for future models.
 However, we find these results overlook a key piece of the puzzle: the influence of training dynamics on the ease of quantization.